oleon12/PhyloDiversity/README.md

 1. First, we recalculated the three Phylogenetic Diversity indices removing the 25%, 50%, 75% and 100% of endemic species from the distribution data with the [Endemic_MultindexCalc.R](https://github.com/oleon12/PhyloDiversity/blob/master/R/Endemic_MultindexCalc.R).

-2. Then, with the results of the previous step whe build the [Endemic_Plot-1.0.R](https://github.com/oleon12/PhyloDiversity/blob/master/R/Endemic_Plot-1.0.R) script to plot the results.
+2. Then, with the results of the previous step we build the [Endemic_Plot-1.0.R](https://github.com/oleon12/PhyloDiversity/blob/master/R/Endemic_Plot-1.0.R) script to plot the results.
 This script fit perfectly with our data, so if you want to used for your data you can modified, however, results with more than 10 areas are very difficult to visualized.

+___